KhronosGroup/SYCL_Reference/source/iface/geometric-functions.rst

 In SYCL the OpenCL geometric functions are available in the namespace ``sycl`` on host and device as defined in the OpenCL 1.2 specification document par.
 6.12.5.
-On the host the vector types use the ``sycl::vec`` class and on an SYCL device use the corresponding native SYCL backend vector types.
+On the host the vector types use the ``sycl::vec`` class and on a SYCL device use the corresponding native SYCL backend vector types.
 All of the geometric functions use round-to-nearest-even rounding mode.